Learning Resources

 The Tuskegee Study of Untreated Syphilis in the Negro Male was a study conducted between 1932 and 1972 by the United States Public Health Service and the Centers for Disease Control and Prevention on a group of African American men with syphilis.
 Subjects were lied to about their current health status, and bribed with free meals, free medical exams, and burial insurance.
 The government exploited the minorities’ lack of access to medical care due to poverty, and their fears of various ailments to recruit and secure patient participation through the Tuskegee Institute, local community churches, and other black medical facilities.
 The subjects of the study were told they were being treated for bad blood, becoming patients who were unknowing participants in an extended observation of an untreated sexually transmitted disease, syphilis.

 View this video describing the deceptive way the Tuskegee Study’s subjects were treated.
-When viewing the video, think about the following questions and complete the answers using a sticky on Jamboard number six, using the Soapstone graphic organizer activity.
+When viewing the video, think about the following questions and complete the answers on slide number six, using the Soapstone graphic organizer activity.
 Tap the text box to answer the questions.

 Fliers and posters were distributed in predominantly Black neighborhoods, and Eunice Rivers, a Black nurse, was hired to travel through the area to procure and retain patients.
 She was hired to track patient progress and administer medication and medical exams.
 Listen to this narrative segment of Seizing Freedom, “Dethroning Disease,” as one of the participants describes their experiences in the study and meeting Nurse Rivers.